nlml/perturbations-torch/README.md

-# Differentiable Optimizers with Perturbations in Tensorflow
+# Pytorch re-implementation of "Differentiable Optimizers with Perturbations in Tensorflow"

+This is a port of [google-research/perturbations](https://github.com/google-research/google-research/tree/master/perturbations) from TensorFlow to Pytorch.

+The original code rights belong to Google.

+Usage: `pip install git+git://github.com/nlml/perturbations-torch.git`

+Then see example usage in `example-ranking-loss.ipynb`.

+*The original Google Research README.md follows, for convenience:*

 ## Overview